-A: The curriculum was created by Speech and Hearing Associates using a variety of programs that focus on social language skills and pragmatics.
+A: The curriculum was created by Speech & Hearing Associates using a variety of programs that focus on social language skills and pragmatics.
 The topics of focus include teamwork, making and keeping friends, conflict resolution, recognizing and expressing feelings, taking responsibility, making decisions, and building self-esteem.
-Not all groups will focus on the same topics.
-For each session parents will vote between two topics that their child’s group will focus on in that session.
-The SLP will take the topic that receives the majority vote and use that as the topic for the day.
-The topic not chosen will be “tossed out”, meaning the topic that is not chosen for that day will not be an option again on another day.
+Not all groups focus on the same topic.
+For each session, parents will vote between two topics that their child’s group will focus on during that session.
+The speech-language pathologist (SLP) will then take the category that receives the majority vote and use that as the topic for the day.
+The other topic not chosen will be “tossed out,” meaning that it will not be an option again – even on another day.

 Q: What are the outings like?

-A: Outings will take place every Monday and Friday.
-Tuesdays, Wednesdays, and Thursdays will be in office.
-The outings will take place at places like bowling alleys, outdoor parks, bounce gymnasiums, etc. The specific locations are to be determined.
-The activity fee is embedded in the tuition and includes any fees/expenses for the outings for the participating child only.
-Any additional food/expenses for other family members would be the responsibility of the family.
+A: Outings will take place every Tuesday and Thursday.
+Mondays, Wednesdays and Fridays will be in-office.
+The outings will occur at places such as bowling alleys, outdoor parks, bounce gymnasiums, etc. The specific locations are to be determined.
+Costs associated with outings are included in the activities fee.
 Parents must be present for the entirety of all outings.
-On outing days the groups will meet punctually at the outing location which will be provided in advance.
+Siblings are allowed to join on our outings, but parents are responsible for any sibling costs associated with the outing.
+On outing days, groups will meet on time at the outing location, which will be provided in advance.